mping/datastructures.algos/src/main/java/org/datastructures/algos/set/README.md

 ## Hash based set

 Uses a hash function to keep track of duplicates.
+Can be implemented with a `HashMap`